robsignorelli/golexa/README.md

 of rough edges that need to be shaved off and features that I need to add before I would not be embarrassed by someone using this.**_

-This is a framework that helps you ship Alexa skill code using Go on AWS Lambda.
+golexa is a framework that helps you ship Alexa skill code using Go on AWS Lambda.
 Amazon has official SDKs for Java, Node, and Python, but even though Go is a great language for FaaS workloads like this, they've not released a Go SDK yet.
 This project tries to fill that gap as much